 Football/Rugby kit (as necessary) also includes coloured house socks, football/Rugby boots and shin pads.

 The school Houses are Chichester (yellow), Drake (red), Raleigh (green) and Rose (blue).
 The children are put into a house team before they start school.
 Each child can earn House points during the week, which are added up and announced during Celebration assembly on Fridays.
+The weekly house reward is time in the MUGA.

 On sports day the children compete in their House teams and will need to wear a polo shirt in their House colour.
 House points are added up over the year and at the end of the school term the overall winning team is presented with the House Cup to which they attach their House coloured ribbons.

 We understand that sending a child to school with an allergy is an additional area of concern for parents.
 We manage children with allergies on a case-by-case basis.
 We have experience of children with food allergies; managing their lunch and the use of jext or epi-pens.
-We will jointly agree a management plan for your child, and ensure that all relevant staff are made fully aware of their needs.
+We will jointly agree a health care management plan for your child, and ensure that all relevant staff are made fully aware of their needs.

 Click here for more information.